Ricardo Goulart: Loan to Hebei China Fortune

 On 19 July 2020, Goulart joined Hebei China Fortune on loan for the remainder of the year.
 He contributed with 18 appearances for the side, as they were knocked out of the league by his parent club.

 2021 season

 Back to Guangzhou for the 2021 campaign, Goulart featured sparingly before terminating his contract in November 2021 in a mutual consent.
 It was reported that due to the financial difficulties of the club, the club failed to pay his wage.

 Santos

 On 11 January 2022, free agent Goulart was announced at Santos back in his home country, after agreeing to a two-year contract.
 He made his debut for the club on 2 February, starting in a 2–1 away win over rivals Corinthians.

 Goulart scored his first goal for Peixe on 13 February 2022, netting the winner in a 2–1 home success over Ituano.
 However, he struggled to establish himself as a regular starter, and terminated his contract with the club on 12 July.

+Bahia

+On 2 August 2022, Goulart joined Bahia.

+Retirement

+At a press conference on 24 April 2023, Goulart announced his retirement from football at the age of 31.